Chunky Panday: 2003 to present: Return to Bollywood

-Panday returned to Bollywood in 2003 playing minor supporting roles in Qayamat: City Under Threat, Elaan, Don: The Chase Begins Again and Apna Sapna Money Money.
+Panday returned to Bollywood in 2003 playing minor supporting roles in Qayamat: City Under Threat, Elaan, Don: The Chase Begins Again, Mumbai Se Aaya Mera Dost and Apna Sapna Money Money.

 In 2005, he played an underworld gangster in the Ram Gopal Varma film D – Underworld Badshah.
 Later, director Ram Gopal Varma roped him in for Darwaaza Bandh Rakho, a dark comedy thriller in which he played one of four robbers who hold a family hostage.

-Panday played the role of the Indo-Italian "Aakhiri Pasta" in the 2010 comedy hit Housefull followed by his reprised roles in the sequels Housefull 2 in 2012, Housefull 3 in 2016 and in Housefull 4 in 2019.
+Between the years of 2006 to 2010, Panday would star in small comedic roles, settling into a reputation of being comic relief.
+The role that earned him the most success was playing the character of Indo-Italian "Aakhiri Pasta" in the 2010 comedy hit Housefull.
+His catchphrase from the movie that is often quoted is an accented "I'm-a joking!"
+His role was so memorable that he reprised the role in the sequels Housefull 2 in 2012, Housefull 3 in 2016, Housefull 4 in 2019 and Housefull 5 in 2025.

 In regards to his film selection since returning to acting in Bollywood, Panday has stated that he prefers not to play a hero nowadays because there is less pressure on him if the film fails and it's much more fun playing interesting characters and showing his range.

 While Panday's second stint in Bollywood has mainly consisted of starring as a character actor, he doesn't want to be pigeonholed into only doing comic roles.
 "I don't think I am restricting myself to doing only comedy.
-I am hoping that someone offers me something else...
+I am hoping that someone offers me something else.
 It requires a lot of guts for someone to cast me in something else.
 I am just hoping that someone sees something else in me other than comedy."

-This hope was realised with Panday starring as villains in the films Begum Jaan, Prassthanam, Saaho and web series Abhay.
+This hope was realised with Panday starring as villains in the films Begum Jaan, Prassthanam, Saaho, Sardar and web series Abhay.

 Personal life

-Panday married Bhavana Panday in January 1998.
+Panday married Bhavana Panday (née Khosla) in January 1998.
 They have two daughters, Ananya, an actress, and Rysa.